Areeff/VaccinationSystem/README.md

 **Vaccination Management System**
 This is a Vaccine Management System that is built using REST API and using MVC structure and other Microservices.

-In this project, I have tried to mimic the backend of the Book My Show Application I have made Controllers, Services with their implementation, Repositories, and their model classes also.
+In this project, I have tried to mimic the backend of the Book My Show Application.

+I have made Controllers, Services with their implementation, Repositories, and their model classes also.

 The major tech stacks used in the project are SpringBoot, REST APIs, JPA Hibernate, etc.

 The MySQL database is used in this project for all the model classes.

 **Models**
 User

 Dose

 Doctor

 Appointment

 VaccinationCentre